 Likewise from Battery Point, upon the west end of Foynes Island, the shoal has rocks in its southern edge and it runs out 400 metres to the southwest.
 This is marked by the No.2 Battery Point and the inner No.4 Carrigeen marker; by night all northern or Foynes island markers are Q.R.7m2M.

 Between these marks the channel decreases from 10 to a maintained 7.8 metres of water.
 Midway along the channel the shores approach to about 200 metres from each other until, at the southern end of the inner harbour, the channel again widens.

-The next markers to be seen on the southern side are the No. 5 and the Colleen Point marker and the channel is clear once passed these buoys.
-Once passed the Colleen Point beacon the 250 metre long yacht club pontoon will be seen and landing slips to the west of the town on the starboard side.
+The next markers to be seen on the southern side are the No. 5 and the Colleen Point marker and the channel is clear once past these buoys.
+Once passed the Colleen Point beacon, the 250 metre long yacht club pontoon will be seen and landing slips to the west of the town on the starboard side.

 Vessels approaching from the east require more care than the western entrance as it is shallow to the northeast of Foynes Island.
-The approach is through a channel that resides between extensive mudflats and rocks on each side of two marker buoys that are not lit.
+The approach is through a channel that is situated between extensive mudflats and rocks on each side of two marker buoys that are not lit.

-Upon first approaches a conspicuous memorial cross will be seen standing on the high ground to the south side Foynes Island.
+On first approaches a conspicuous memorial cross will be seen standing on the high ground to the south side of Foynes Island.
 Beneath it Saint Senan's Hospital may be easily identifiable by its flat-roofed building situated to the south of the railway station.
-The first leg of the northeast approaching should be on a line of bearing 215° of Hospital towards the Long Rock marker buoy.
-During this first approaches 2.4 to 3.4 metres of water will be found mid-channel.
+The first leg of the northeast approach should be on a line of bearing 215° of Hospital towards the Long Rock marker buoy.
+During this first approache 2.4 to 3.4 metres of water will be found mid-channel.

 The Long Rock starboard buoy is in about 3.4 metres of water and situated to the west of a patch of rocks that border the channels eastern side of the same name.
 Leave the Long Rock buoy to port whilst entering.